 About the Camps

-21st Century Skills and Model United Nations Leadership Camp will provide students ages 11-15 with the opportunity to develop essential skills through interactive, challenging, and fun activities in an open and friendly environment.
+21st Century Skills and Model United Nations Leadership Camp will provide students ages 11-15 with the opportunity to develop essential life skills through interactive, challenging, and fun activities in an open and friendly environment.
 Students will explore current events, global issues, and the basics of international diplomacy.

 There is no experience necessary.
 Students (ages 11-15) will be grouped according to their age and/or ability and experience.
 The goal is to meet students where they are in terms of their skills and work closely with them to improve their communication, writing, negotiation, and critical thinking skills.
 Engaging in socially interactive activities helps to build confidence in students.